Microaggression: Gender

-Explicit sexism in society is on the decline, but still exists in a variety of subtle and non-subtle expressions.
+Gender microaggressions may replace more blatant forms of sexism and gender discrimination when a society changes so that those forms of outright prejudice seem less acceptable.
+For instance, explicit sexism in the society of the US is on the decline, but still exists in a variety of subtle and non-subtle expressions.
 Women encounter microaggressions in which they are made to feel inferior, sexually objectified, and bound to restrictive gender roles, both in the workplace and in academia, as well as in athletics.
-Microaggressions based on gender are applied to female athletes when their abilities are compared only to men, when they are judged on "attractiveness", and when they are restricted to "feminine" or sexually attractive attire during competition.
+Microaggressions against sexual and gender minority people and cisgender women share many common themes.